|

 Freedom * Friendship * Charity

-and is descended from the Sons of Liberty.
-These patriots concealed
+back to 1765 and is descended from the Sons of Liberty.
+These

-establish freedom and liberty in the early Colonies.
-They patterned
+to help establish freedom and liberty in the early Colonies.

-themselves after the great Iroquois Confederacy and its democratic
+They patterned themselves after the great Iroquois Confederacy

-governing body.
-Their system, with elected representatives to
+and its democratic governing body.
+Their system, with elected

-govern tribal councils, had been in existence for several centuries.
+representatives to govern tribal councils, had been in existence

-to the Society of Red Men and in 1834 to the Improved Order
+was changed to the Society of Red Men and in 1834 to the Improved

 Americans as a basic part of the fraternity.
 Some of the words